f5shemyakin/xcawsedgedemoguide/README.md

     - [Test Lightning deals module](#test-lightning-deals-module)
 - [Wrap-Up](#wrap-up)

-# Objective
+## Objective

-This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the use-cases of the F5 Distributed Cloud platform (xC), including F5 Distributed Cloud AppStack, Multi-Cloud Networking (MCN) and Edge Compute configured using AWS VPC site.
+This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the use-cases of the F5 Distributed Cloud platform (xC): Edge Compute (F5 Distributed Cloud AppStack), Multi-Cloud Networking (MCN) with F5 Distributed Cloud App Connect, configured using AWS VPC site.

 You can use the included scripts to deploy the WooCommerce sample app, which represents a traditional 3-tier app architecture (backend + database + frontend).
 With F5 Distributed Cloud Services, you can easily deploy and securely network these app services to create a distributed app model that spans across: